Opentrons/opentrons/api/docs/v2/new_modules.rst

 You'll use the :py:meth:`.ProtocolContext.load_labware` method when loading labware on a module.
 For example, this code shows how to load the `Opentrons 24 Well Aluminum Block <https://labware.opentrons.com/opentrons_24_aluminumblock_generic_2ml_screwcap?category=aluminumBlock>`_ on top of a Temperature Module::

     def run(protocol: protocol_api.ProtocolContext):
-        temp_mod = protocol.load_module(
-            module_name= "temperature module gen2",
+        temp_mod = protocol.load_module("temperature module gen2", "D1")
-            location= "D1") # Flex deck slot
         temp_labware = temp_mod.load_labware(
-            load_name= "opentrons_24_aluminumblock_generic_2ml_screwcap",
+            "opentrons_24_aluminumblock_generic_2ml_screwcap",
-            label= "Temperature-Controlled Tubes",
+            "Temperature-Controlled Tubes",
         )

 .. versionadded:: 2.0

-Notice that when you load labware on a module, you don’t need to specify the labware’s deck slot.
-In this example, the aluminum block is loaded on the module and the ``load_module`` method already includes a location (e.g. ``location= "D1"``).
+When you load labware on a module, you don’t need to specify the deck slot.
+In the above example, the aluminum block is loaded on the module and the ``load_module`` method already includes a location (e.g. ``location= "D1"``).

 Any :ref:`v2-custom-labware` added to your Opentrons App is also accessible when loading labware onto a module.
 You can find and copy its load name by going to its card on the Labware page.

 .. versionadded:: 2.1

+..
+Consider turning this section below into a warning.

 Module and Labware Compatibility
 --------------------------------

-It's your responsibility to ensure the labware and modules you load work together.
-The Protocol API won't raise a warning or error if you load a nonsensical combination, like a tube rack on a Thermocycler.

-For further information on what combinations are possible, see the support article `What labware can I use with my modules? <https://support.opentrons.com/s/article/What-labware-can-I-use-with-my-modules>`_
+It's your responsibility to ensure the labware and module combinations you load together work together.
+The Protocol API won't raise a warning or error if you load an unusual combination, like a tube rack on a Thermocycler.
+See `What labware can I use with my modules? <https://support.opentrons.com/s/article/What-labware-can-I-use-with-my-modules>`_ for more information about labware/module combinations.

 Additional Labware Parameters